MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 - Data can be stored on volumes outside a container.
 There is a variety of volumes supported - see [https://kubernetes.io/docs/concepts/storage/volumes/](https://kubernetes.io/docs/concepts/storage/volumes/).
     - A `hostPath` volume mounts a file or directory from the host node's filesystem into your Pod.
     - A `glusterfs` volume allows a Glusterfs (an open source networked filesystem) volume to be mounted into your Pod.
 [Examples](https://github.com/kubernetes/examples/tree/master/volumes/glusterfs).
 Gluster can not be installed on Windows.
+    - NFS: Kubernetes can use a network file system (NFS) to store volumes.
+A NFS can be installed on the same machine as Kubernetes outside Kubernetes.

 ## basic kubectl commands

 `kubectl get nodes` - shows the known nodes
 `kubectl version` - shows the version number
 `kubectl get pod` - shows the pods
 `kubectl get pod -o wide` - shows the pods with more information, including ip `kubectl get services` - shows the services
 `kubectl get all` - shows everything
+`kubectl get all --all-namespaces` - shows everything

 ## deployments and pods

 Pods are not created directly.
 Instead, deployments are being created.
 `kubectl create deployment nginx-deployment --image=nginx` - create a deployment based on an image.
 Image will be downloaded from hub.docker.hub
 `kubectl get deployment` - shows the deployments